Garni Temple: Mausoleum or tomb

 In 1982 Richard D. Wilkinson suggested that the building is a tomb, probably constructed c.
 175 AD in honor of one of the Romanized kings of Armenia of the late 2nd century.
 This theory is based on a comparison to Graeco-Roman buildings of western Asia Minor (e.g. Nereid Monument, Belevi Mausoleum, Mausoleum at Halicarnassus), the discovery of nearby graves that date to about that time, and the discovery of a few marble pieces of the Asiatic sarcophagus style.
 Wilkinson furthermore states that there is no direct evidence linking the structure to Mithras or Mihr, and that the Greek inscription attributed to Tiridates I probably refers to the fortress and not to the colonnaded structure.
 He also notes that it is unlikely that a pagan temple would survive destruction during Armenia's 4th-century conversion to Christianity when all other such temples were destroyed.

-Wilkinson's theory has been endorsed by James R. Russell, A. E. Redgate, Robert H. Hewsen, Matthew Canepa, C. S. Lightfoot, and others.
-Russell finds the view of the structure being a temple of Mihr baseless and is skeptical that the Greek inscription refers to the temple.
+Wilkinson's theory has found some support, especially outside Armenia.
+(Note: Endorsed by James R. Russell, A. E. Redgate, Robert H. Hewsen, Matthew Canepa, C. S. Lightfoot.)
+James R. Russell finds the view of the structure being a temple of Mihr baseless and is skeptical that the Greek inscription refers to the temple.
 He suggested that the "splendid mausoleum" was erected by Romans living in Armenia.
 Russell agreed with Wilkinson's interpretation that it was a 2nd-century tomb, "possibly of one of the Romanized kings of Armenia", such as Sohaemus, and that it is "unique for the country and testifies to a particularly strong Roman presence."
 Felix Ter-Martirosov also believed it was built in the latter half of the 2nd century.
-Hewsen argued, based on the construction of a church in the 7th century next to it rather than in its place, that the building was "more likely the tomb of one of the Roman-appointed kings of Armenia", such as Tiridates I or Sohaemus (r.
+Robert H. Hewsen argued, based on the construction of a church in the 7th century next to it rather than in its place, that the building was "more likely the tomb of one of the Roman-appointed kings of Armenia", such as Tiridates I or Sohaemus (r.
 140–160).